Dan0sz/host-analytics-locally/readme.txt

 = I have another file I want to host locally.
 Could you make a plugin? =

-Maintaining two plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [OMGF](https://wordpress.org/plugins/host-webfonts-local/).
+Maintaining three plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [OMGF](https://wordpress.org/plugins/host-webfonts-local/)..
+To host other 3rd party scripts and styles locally, try [HELL](https://wordpress.org/plugins/host-everything-local/).
 For anything else, please follow the steps in [this how-to](https://daan.dev/how-to/host-js-locally-crontab/?utm_source=wordpress&utm_medium=description&utm_campaign=caos).

 = CAOS says analytics.js/gtag.js/ga.js isn't updated in more than two days.
 What's going on? =